shekfeh/gromacs-tutorials/1_tip4pew_water/README.md

 these parts using the GROMACS command *gmx energy*.
 Do the following and enter the number that corresponds with `Potential`, followed by enter again:

-	gmx energy -f min.edr -o min-energy.xvg -xvg none
+	gmx energy -f min.edr -o min-energy.xvg

 Now do the same for the second minimization:

-	gmx energy -f min2.edr -o min2-energy.xvg -xvg none
+	gmx energy -f min2.edr -o min2-energy.xvg

-We use `-xvg none` since by default GROMACS outputs these files in a format for the Grace plotting software.
-In this tutorial I'll be using gnuplot.
+The header of the resulting `.xvg.` file will contain information for use with the Grace plotting program.
+I use gnuplot so some of these lines will cause errors.
+I just simply replace every `@` character with `#` in the `.xvg.` file and then I can use gnuplot.
 To plot with first start gnuplot:

 	gnuplot